 “Pierre Bleuse, one of the most brilliant conductors of his generation and without a doubt a big name on the international scene in the close future” (Bertrand Chamayou), “Pierre’s work is remarkable” (Gautier Capuçon).

-Pierre Bleuse is greatly supported by many international soloists, and possesses an inspiring enthusiasm and charismatic authority.
+Pierre Bleuse is greatly supported by many international soloists, as well as possessing an inspiring enthusiasm and charismatic authority.
 Pierre Bleuse is at the beginning of a leading international career.

 In 2012 he successfully replaced Josep Pons with Orchestre National du Capitol de Toulouse and has regularly been invited back, and has built a strong relationship with the Orchestra.
-He is also supported by Opera de Lyon, where he made his debut in November 2017.
-He conducted the Orchestra again in February 2018 at the prestigious Victoires de la Musique, alongside Angela Gheorghiu, Gautier Capuçon and Paul Meyer, and will return in the 2018/19 season to conduct Dido and Aeneas.
+He is also supported by Opera de Lyon where he made his debut in November 2017.
+He conducted the Orchestra again in February 2018 at the prestigious Victoires de la Musique, alongside Angela Gheorghiu, Gautier Capuçon and Paul Meyer.

-Being very involved with contemporary repertoire, Michael Jarrell requested him to conduct his opera Cassandre, performing with Fanny Ardant and the Lemanic Modern Ensemble at the Grand Théâtre de Provence in January 2017.
-He will also conduct Jarrell’s anniversary concert in October 2018 in Victoria Hall (Geneva) with Orchestre de la Suisse Romande and Emmanuel Pahud.
+Being very involved with contemporary repertoire, Michael Jarrell requested him to conduct his opera Cassandre, performing with Fanny Ardant and the Lemanic Modern Ensemble at the Grand Théâtre de Provence in January 2017, for which he is Joint-Musical Director.
+He will also conducted Jarrell’s anniversary concert in October 2018 in Victoria Hall (Geneva) with Lemanic Modern Ensemble and Orchestre de la Suisse Romande.

 Pierre Bleuse created the Musika Orchestra Academy in 2008 in partnership with Orchestre National du Capitol de Toulouse, considered a place of great exchange and collaboration between musicians and players in the musical sphere.